thenexthub/Codira/docs/Testing.md

 them.

-For every test that uses `--enable-experimental-feature` or `--enable-upcoming-feature` add a `REQUIRES: swift_feature_...` for each of the used features.
-The `Misc/verify-swift-feature-testing.test-sh` will check that every test with those command line arguments have the necessary `REQUIRES:` and fail otherwise.
+For every test that uses `--enable-experimental-feature` or `--enable-upcoming-feature` add a `REQUIRES: language_feature_...` for each of the used features.
+The `Misc/verify-language-feature-testing.test-sh` will check that every test with those command line arguments have the necessary `REQUIRES:` and fail otherwise.

 Do NOT add `REQUIRES: asserts` for experimental features anymore.
-The correct usage of `REQUIRES: swift_feature_...` will take care of testing the feature as it evolves from experimental, to upcoming, to language feature.
+The correct usage of `REQUIRES: language_feature_...` will take care of testing the feature as it evolves from experimental, to upcoming, to language feature.

 #### Feature ``REQUIRES: executable_test``